larsjuhljensen/JensenLab/_pages/training_textmining_bridge.md

 _Do the abstracts in fact support an association between colorectal cancer and TP53?
 Comparing it with KRAS which disease-gene association seems to be more clearly stated in the text?
 Can you think of a reason why?_

 Cooccurrence-based relation extraction is a very generic approach, which can be used to find associations between any two types of entities for which we can do NER.
-For example, we can use the same approach to extract **EGFR**-associated terms from the mammalian phenotype:
+For example, we can use the same approach to extract **EGFR**-associated terms from the [mammalian phenotype database](https://phenotypes.jensenlab.org/About):

 <https://phenotypes.jensenlab.org/Entity?textmining=20&type1=9606&type2=-36&id1=ENSP00000275493>

 _Is the association between EGFR and Increased cell death well established in the literature?
-Do **all** the papers that mention the two terms actually support this association?_
+Do **all** the papers that mention the two terms in the first page of the results actually support this association?_

 ## Exercise 2